UPDATED: March 20, 2018 at 2:05 a.m.

 “You have to take my word for it there’s no insurance company that gives you 40 visits a year without a review,” he said.

 Barreira said this change will substantially benefit students and help more students receive counseling than the University’s Counseling and Mental Health Services alone can provide; even with 40 counselors and psychiatrists, he said, CAMHS has to create capacity in creative ways.

-Additionally, as of two years ago, UHS no longer charges students who are on Harvard’s insurance a $35 co-pay fee for the first eight counseling visits at local clinics.
-This change has lead to a 300 percent increase.
+Additionally, as of two years ago, UHS no longer charges students who are on Harvard’s insurance a $35 co-pay fee for the first eight counseling visits at clinics anywhere in the U.S. This change has lead to a 300 percent increase.

 “We realized that the co-pay could be a barrier for some students,” Barreira said.

 This article has been revised to reflect the following correction and clarification:

 CORRECTION: March 20, 2018

 A previous version of this story incorrectly indicated that HUHS's policy of not charging students for their first eight counseling visits only applies to local clinics.
 In fact, this policy applies to clinics anywhere in the U.S.